-The first open air 'meetings', or worship services, were held in Toronto and in London, Ontario, in 1882.
+The first "open air meetings," or worship services, were held in Toronto and in London, Ontario, in 1882.
 These were led by British immigrants who had known the Army in their homeland.
 Official Salvation Army operations began in July of that year when Major Thomas Moore arrived from the U.S. headquarters to take charge.
-By then there were eleven 'corps' or congregations in Ontario, and a year later Canada was declared an independent 'Territory', responsible for its own governance within the worldwide organization.
+By then there were 11 "corps" or congregations in Ontario, and a year later Canada was declared an independent territory, responsible for its own governance within the worldwide organization.

-William Booth was a dissident Methodist minister, who took his Wesleyan sensibilities and Christ's command to 'feed my sheep' to their logical conclusion.
+William Booth was a dissident Methodist minister, who took his Wesleyan sensibilities and Christ's command to "feed my sheep" to their logical conclusion.
 Starting as The Christian Mission in the East End of London, England, in 1865, it was re-named The Salvation Army in 1878, to reflect the increasingly military structure the movement had adopted.
 It was this that came to Canada just four years later, and the Army's growth as a church and social service agency since then has paralleled Canada's development as a nation.

 There was much opposition to the Army and its methods from civic politicians and other entrenched interests in the early days, and Salvaitonists were often beaten and jailed for their activities in the streets of Canada's cities and towns.
 Despite this, there was eventual acceptance of the movement as it demonstrated the social benefits that accrued from its activities.
 The men's social work began in 1890 with a Prison Gate Home in Toronto.
-The same year a Children's Shelter was opened.
-The first Maternity home was opened in Saint John, N.B. in 1898, precursor to the Salvation Army Grace Hospitals.
-In 1901 The Salvation Army recommended to the federal government that a prisoner probation system be adopted, leading to Canada's first parole program.
-In 1908 salvage work (now called re-cycling) began in Toronto, leading to the well-known Thrift Stores.
-In 1911 the first Juvenile Detention Centre was established in Manitoba and turned over to the Army to operate.
+The same year a children's shelter was opened.
+The first maternity home was opened in Saint John, N.B. in 1898, precursor to the Salvation Army Grace Hospitals.
+In 1901, The Salvation Army recommended to the federal government that a prisoner probation system be adopted, leading to Canada's first parole program.
+In 1908, salvage work (now called re-cycling) began in Toronto, leading to the well-known thrift stores.
+In 1911, the first Juvenile Detention Centre was established in Manitoba and turned over to the Army to operate.
 That same year a farm colony was established in Coombs, B.C.

 The Salvation Army's status in Canada was entrenched in law in 1909 when parliament passed an Act giving the organization legal standing, its governance to be conducted by The Governing Council of The Salvation Army in Canada, a situation which continues to this day.
-In its early years the Canadian Territory was led primarily by British and American officers (clergy), but by 1903 a consolidated Training College was opened in Toronto, allowing Canadian Salvationists to take more leadership responsibility.
+In its early years the Canadian Territory was led primarily by British and American officers (clergy), but by 1903 a consolidated College for Officer Training was opened in Toronto, allowing Canadian Salvationists to take more leadership responsibility.

 In 1914 the Army shared in the national tragedy of the sinking of The Empress of Ireland in the St. Lawrence.
 On board were more than 120 Salvationists, bound for an international congress in London.
 Most them, including the national commander and members of the Canadian Staff Band, were drowned.
 The Staff Band was not re-formed until 1969.

-Canada's involvement in the Great War of 1914-1918 saw the appointment of the first Salvation Officer as a chaplain in the Canadian armed forces, and the donation of five motor ambulances to forces serving overseas.
+Canada's involvement in the First World War of 1914-1918 saw the appointment of the first Salvation Officer as a chaplain in the Canadian armed forces, and the donation of five motor ambulances to forces serving overseas.
 At the end of the war, military hostels were opened in Winnipeg, London, Kingston, Toronto, and other cities, for returning soldiers.

-All of this demonstrates the unique ability of The Salvation Army to respond to urgent needs the Halifax explosion and Winnipeg flood being examples.
+All of this demonstrates the unique ability of The Salvation Army to respond to urgent needs, the Halifax explosion and Winnipeg flood being examples.
 It also reflects the ingenuity, efficient use of resources and a genius for improvisation, which the organization's quasi-military structure fostered.
-It showed government that in most things the Army could get the job done with greater efficiency and at less cost than almost any other agency, and at the same time it forged a bond of trust between the people of Canada and the 'Sally Ann'.
+It showed government that in most things the Army could get the job done with greater efficiency and at less cost than almost any other agency, and at the same time it forged a bond of trust between the people of Canada and the "Sally Ann."
 A trust that continues to this day.